rubennj/persistence/README.md

 # persistence
-Persits a Pandas DataFrame object returned by a function into cache file in the form of a decorator, so it decorates the function that returns the pd.DataFrame.
+Persits a Pandas DataFrame object returned by a function into cache file using a decorator, so it decorates the function that returns the pd.DataFrame.

 ## Example code
 ```python